-Core Healing opened in March of 2009 because I saw a need for colon hydrotherapy in Saint Cloud and the surrounding areas.
+Core Healing opened in March of 2009 because I saw a need for colon hydrotherapy in the Brainerd Lakes Area.
 Core Healing is privately owned and operated by me, Brittina Seaborg.

 I have 15 years of experience as a massage therapist.
 My training in Swedish and relaxation massage began when I was 19 and working at a Sushi restaurant in St. Cloud, where I was invited to attend Aherns School of Massage Therapy .
 I allowed Massage therapy to positively change my life and was awarded a great first position as the SCSU massage therapist.
 Soon I was also working at Woodlands Chiropractic where I discovered the value of structural or deep tissue massage and was educated through an understudy and continuing education courses.
 My belief in the effectiveness of bodywork on an emotional and physical level recently led me to the Costa Rican jungle where I became a certified Rebalancer!
 Being immersed in an alternative health setting propelled my curiosity towards nutrition.
 I decided to be a colon hydrotherapist after researching the importance of gut health, colon cleansing, and experiencing the physical and emotional health benefits from colon hydrotherapy myself.
 I have completed training on the LIBBE device and am certified with I-ACT.